bitovi/use-simple-reducer/readme.md

 ## Error Handling

 An error object gets returned if any of the reducer methods fails.
-A reason for the error, properties of the failed action and some error handling methods are exposed as part of the object.
+The cause of the error, details of the failed action and some error handling methods are exposed as part of the object.
 ## Use

 ```js